On $A_p$ weights and the Landau equation: Introduction

 The question of $L^\infty$ estimates for very soft potentials $\gamma<-2$ (and notably, the Coulomb potential $\gamma=-d$) remains a difficult one.
 There has been partial but encouraging progress for an equation similar to \eqref{eqn:Landau homogeneous}, introduced by Krieger and Strain in \cite{KriStr2012}.
 In successive works, Krieger and Strain \cite{KriStr2012} and later Gressman, Krieger and Strain \cite{GreKriStr2012} consider for $d=3$ the equation

-and show that for spherically symmetric and radially decreasing initial data there is a global in time solution (enjoying the same symmetries for positive time) and which remains bounded, provided that $\alpha \in (0,\tfrac{74}{75})$.
-The restriction on the parameter $\alpha$ corresponds to the range of $\alpha$ for which the equation is known to decrease the $L^{3/2}$ norm of solutions.
+and show that for spherically symmetric and radially decreasing initial data there is a global in time solution (enjoying the same symmetries for positive time) which remains bounded, provided that $\alpha \in (0,\tfrac{74}{75})$.
+The restriction on the parameter $\alpha$ corresponds to the range of $\alpha$ for which solutions to \eqref{eqn:Krieger-Strain} have finite $L^{3/2}$ norm.
 Observe that for $\alpha=1$ the above equation may be rewritten as

-which resembles \eqref{eqn:Landau homogeneous} with $\gamma=-d$.
-In \cite{GuGu15}, the authors proved that for \eqref{eqn:Krieger-Strain}, spherically symmetric, radially decreasing solutions that have high enough initial integrability become instantaneously smooth and remain bounded for positive times, this being for all $\alpha \in [0,1]$.
-This argument relied on a barrier argument applied to a mass function associated to the solution, however, this barrier argument falls short of yielding a result for the equation \eqref{eqn:Landau homogeneous}.
+which resembles \eqref{eqn:Landau homogeneous} in the Coulomb case $\gamma=-d$.
+In \cite{GuGu15}, the authors of this current manuscript proved that for all $\alpha \in [0,1]$ equation \eqref{eqn:Krieger-Strain} has spherically symmetric, radially decreasing solutions that remain bounded for all positive times, assuming the initial data have high enough integrability.
+The proof relies on a barrier argument applied to a mass function associated to the solution.
+Unfortunately, this barrier argument falls short of yielding a result for the Landau-Coulomb equation.
 Nevertheless, the approach in \cite{GuGu15} does show that a (spherically symmetric, radially decreasing) solution to the Landau equation with $\gamma=-d$ does not blow up as long as it remains bounded in some $L^p$ for any $p>\frac{d}{2}$.
 In light of what is known about blow up for semilinear parabolic equations, this last result is to be expected.
+We note moreover, that the aforementioned work of Silvestre \cite{Silvestre2015} obtains regularization under the assumption that similar $L^p$ norms remain bounded in time.
+We remark that the tools in \cite{GuGu15} and \cite{Silvestre2015} are somewhat different: while \cite{Silvestre2015} relies on methods from fully nonlinear equations, \cite{GuGu15} uses a mass function barrier argument to propagate an initial $L^p$ bound with $p>d/2$ over time, ultimately leading to an {\em non conditional } $L^\infty$ bound for spherical functions that so far have not been obtained with the methods from \cite{Silvestre2015}.

+Regarding higher regularity of the solutions, in the homogeneous case, once the $L^\infty$ norm is controlled, one can obtain higher regularity of the solution (see for instance \cite[Section 4]{GuGu15} for radially symmetric case).
+For the inhomogeneous case traditional parabolic tools are insufficient.
+In \cite{HendersonSnelson2017} Henderson and Snelson provide $L^\infty$ estimates for all the derivatives of bounded weak solutions to the inhomogeneous Landau equation, and subsequently in \cite{HendersonSnelsonTarfulea2017} Henderson, Snelson, and Tarfulea improve on the previous result by showing first that solutions spread mass instantaneously to all parts of the domain, which leads to improved estimates on the derivatives.